iter8-tools/iter8/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for iter8
+about: Suggest an idea for Iter8
-title: '[Feature]'
+title: '[Feature Request]'
 labels: 'enhancement'
 assignees: ''